zalky/build-clj/README.md

    your gpg password into memory, instead delegating it to the gpg process

-There are also some useful functions in the `io.zalky.build` namespace for updating files in jars.
+There are also some useful functions in the `io.zalky.build.jar` namespace for updating files in jars.

 ## Usage